HenrikSchumacher/Repulsor/README.md

 by Henrik Schumacher

-This header-only _C++_ library allows you to work with the tangent-point energy of curves and surface in 2-, 3-, and 4-dimensional Euclidean space.
+This header-only _C++_ library allows you to work with the so-called _generalized tangent-point energy_ of curves and surface in 2-, 3-, and 4-dimensional Euclidean space.

 The library provide:

-- A simple data structure for simplicial meshes.
+- a simple data structure for simplicial meshes --> `SimplicialMesh`;
-- An implementation of the naive (all-pairs) discrete tangent-point energy and its derivative.
+- an implementation of the naive (all-pairs) discrete tangent-point energy and its derivative --> `TangentPointEnergy_AllPairs`;
-- An implementation of the multipole-accelerate discrete tangent-point energy and its derivative.
+- an implementation of the multipole-accelerate discrete tangent-point energy and its derivative (it can also be used to compute Coulomb-like potentials when setting the exponent of the numerator to 0)  --> `TangentPointEnergy0`;
+- an implementation of the multipole-accelerate discrete tangent-point energy between a manifold and an obstacle manifold (of potentially different dimens)  --> `TangentPointObstacleEnergy`;
-- Facilities to compute the matrix-vector product with an (almost) Riemannian metric.
+- facilities to compute the matrix-vector product with an (almost) Riemannian metric --> `TangentPointMetric0`;
-- An interative solver for this Riemannian metric that can be used to compute a good Sobolev gradient for steepest descent.
+- an interative solver for this Riemannian metric that can be used to compute a good Sobolev gradient for steepest descent --> `TangentPointMetric0::Solve`;
+- a line search implementation for finding collision-free step sizes in the direction into a given displacement field along a curve or surface --> `SimplicialMesh::MaximumSafeStepSize`.

+Moreover, the library provides a simple remesher based in edge-splits and edge-contractions (see `SimplicialRemesher`).

+For code examples please see the directories `Example` and `Example2`.

 # Download/installation